0xStarcat/nyc_building_monitor_api/README.md

 5. Visit `localhost:3000`

 ## Database Management
-** Requires Python > 3.5 and Sqlite3 with FST5
+** Requires Python > 3.5 and Sqlite3 with FST5 and virtual environment
-** I'm working on bundling everything into the virtualenv pattern ** And moving the seeding & migrations over to Alchemy rather than manual
+** And moving the seeding & migrations over to Alchemy rather than manual

+1. Setup virtual environemnt in `python_scripts` directory
+  - `python3 virtualenv venv`
+  - activate it with `source venv/bin/activate`
+  - install packages with `pip3 install requirements.txt`

-1. The database can be seeded with `python3 python_scripts/seed_db.py`
+2. The database can be seeded with `python3 python_scripts/seed_db.py`
+  - This can take about an hour
-2. Migrations are run with `python3 python_scripts/migrate.py`
+3. Migrations are run with `python3 python_scripts/migrate.py`
-3. Database updates are `python3 python_scripts/update.py`
+4. Database updates are `python3 python_scripts/update.py`
+  - This is required to seed Violations and Service calls too
+  - This could take a couple hours the first time.
+  - I will find a way to host the sqlite file for download in the future.
-4. Tests are run with `pytest`
+5. Tests are run with `python -m pytest`

 ## API